adarshnambiar/Blender-and-Synth/README.md

 # Blender
-A simple crate created in Blender with a pythin export script
+A simple crate created in Blender with a python export script

 # Synth
 A small experiment using Web Audio API